Code-Institute-Submissions/susanmarie87-May-Day-Weather_Report_AugResub/README.md

 The weather app needs to have a search box function where a user can input the location information and the app will return the exact data of the desired location.

 * **Implementation**
 Several methods were used in order to get this function to work properly.
-First, we set the
+First, the header and input type for the search box was set in index.html.
+Next, the search box was styled in CSS.
+Finally, the JavaScript was added into the JavaScript.
 * **Test**
+Initially, the searcbox function was not working
 * **Result**

 * **Verdict**